leanprover-community/batteries/README.md

 build/doc/index.html
 ```

+After generating the docs, run `lake build -R` to reset the configuration.

 The top-level HTML file will be located at `build/doc/Std.html`, though to actually expose the
 documentation as a server you need to